jimz011/homekit-infused/docs/index.md

   - For safe results I suggest restarting Home Assistant at this point.
   - After having installed all the required components and custom-cards it is now time to copy files over, remember that you should have made BACKUPS by now, if you haven't DO IT NOW!!!
 Past this there is nothing else I can do for you if you fail to do a simple task!

+NOTE: Homekit Infused makes heavy use of lovelace_gen, split files and it supports the use of !secrets.
+Unfortunately to achieve this we have to run lovelace in yaml mode (you can do this by reading up the following part and copy the relevant config from `configuration.yaml`).
+There is a major downside of running this in YAML mode especially when you are used to using the UI-editor for lovelace cards.
+In YAML mode the menu that shows RAW Editor, Refresh, Unused Entities and UI editor will become useless (and therefor is hidden in this setup).
+Now for new users this might sound very daunting and it probably is a little.
+When you convert to YAML mode your storage mode lovelace config will no longer be used.
+There is an upside to this, storage mode lovelace and YAML mode lovelace do not store their information in the same file.
+If you have used storage mode (default HA) and want to try out YAML mode you can easily revert this change by just removing the lines from `configuration.yaml`.
+So to get the most out of this you will probably want to learn the basics of lovelace.
+If you know the basics of lovelace and you liked the UI editor I do have some good news.
+If you have installed the GUI-sandbox-tool in the previous steps then you will get a button that gives you exactly that UI editor you were already used to.
+The only difference is, is that you can't save cards with the UI editor and you will need to copy the code from the editor into the respective files.
+Lovelace_gen is heavily used in this setup and is a requirement to run this at all.
+Lovelace_gen is what decluttering-card did in the older HKI versions but much more is possible with this.
+To get the most out of HKI (and if you want to start editing this yourself) You will have to learn lovelace_gen.
+It isn't really that hard, but it housed more features than to declutter some templates so keep that in mind.
+It makes global configuration possible, it can do templates (just like decluttering-card could, and config for that is pretty similar), it can make macro's and much more.
+Basically it brings jinja2 templating to the frontend without the need for an extra card! https://github.com/thomasloven/hass-lovelace_gen.
+You do not need to know how YAML mode and lovelace_gen works straight away.
+HKI should work without you knowing how to use them, but I highly recommend you to learn it as it isn't that difficult and will benefit you a lot in creating modifications to this setup.

+Lets not dwell any longer and get into the copying part.
+There are two methods I will describe on how you can do this.

 ### Method 1 (HKI Structure, recommended, best for people new to HA)
-Copy every file and folder to your own directory with the exception of `configuration.yaml`.
+Copy every file and folder to your own directory with the exception of `configuration.yaml` and `customize.yaml` unless you did not do the `customize.yaml` step at the preparation section of this guide.
 The structure should not be changed unless you know how to fix it yourself.
 Open a backup of your `configuration.yaml` file now.
 Replace your `configuration.yaml` file (not the backup obviously) with the one from HKI and copy all the relevant stuff from your backup file back into this one. (do NOT copy switches, sensors, binary_sensors, lights, camera's, automations, input_booleans, input_selects, alarm_control_panel, device_tracker, script and shell_command configs!!!!
 I will get to that in a minute).
 Remember we are still talking about the `configuration.yaml` file!
-Only copy real relevant stuff like HTTP config for SSL or your Xiaomi robot config or maybe a calendar config?
-Find examples in the provided `configuration.yaml` file.
-Copy your own config in the corresponding folders in configuration/ (e.g. configuration/automations).
+Only copy real relevant stuff like HTTP config for SSL or your Xiaomi robot config or maybe a calendar config Copy your own config in the corresponding folders in configuration/ (e.g. configuration/automations).
 Notice that in `configuration.yaml` they are all called in a different way (e.g. !include_merge_dir and !include_merge_list).
 This is because automations requires to be listed and groups require to be named.
     If you had this in `configuration.yaml`
     ```